lucienl100/marine-8080-project/README.md

 | | Contributer | Contribution | Email | Other |
 |---|---|---|---|---|
 | <p align="center"><img src="Images/kevingaoinsta.PNG"  width="300" ></p> | <b>Kevin Gao</b> | Turret and map assets modelling | kevin.haha@gmail.com | Instagram: https://www.instagram.com/keving_win98se/ |
-## Explanation of the game
-Our game is a first person shooter (FPS) that....

-You can use emojis :+1: but do not over use it, we are looking for professional work.
-If you would not add them in your job, do not use them here! :shipit:

 ## Technologies
 Project is created with:
 * Unity 2019.4.3f1
-* Ipsum version: 2.33
-* Ament library version: 999

 # Synopsis
 You are Marine 8080, a newly recruited private, enrolled into the Special Space Marine Force.
 Your objective is to navigate throughout the 6 uniquely designed locations from start to the finish, activating every radar you come across.
 Of course, the opposition will not let you succeed so easily, as a scouting survey of the area reports that the facility is well armed, additionally indicating that a large source of energy is radiating from the centre.